akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 So our dataset has 100 rows, containing Leave size and shrub height of two different shrub species.
+Our tasks will be firstly to learn the relationship between Leave size, shrub height and shrub species
-Our task will be to be able to predict the shrub species based on its size and height using a Neural Network.
+and secondly to be able
+to predict the shrub species based on its size and height using a Neural Network.
 In this example the leave size and shrub height are called the